RoyElkabetz/DQN_with_PyTorch_and_Gym/README.md

-# DQN algorithm variations using PyTorch and Jym
+# DQN algorithm variations using PyTorch and Gym

 This repo contains a PyTorch written DQN, DDQN, DuelingDQN and DuelingDDQN implementations, following the next Google DeepMind's papers: